CTA the Deal: 6 Tips to Create the Best Calls to Action

 The landing page of Leadpages is what your CTA will look like if you follow this tip.

 5. Lure them in with value

 Everybody has problems that they want solutions to.
 While creating your CTA, make sure to capitalize on that.
 Identify the pain points of your customers, and leverage them.

 Weave them into your CTA.
 Let’s suppose that your business provides painting services to individual residences.
 You have learnt that most of your customers share a common concern – the time it will take to paint the house.

 You can use this knowledge to come up with a CTA along the lines of “We can paint your house in 4 days.
 Contact us to know more”.

-The formula is really simple – identify the pain point, use that to ask a question, and use your CTA to give the answer.
-If you can provide this value to your customers, the CTR of your CTA is bound to go shooting through the roof.
+The formula is really simple – identify the pain point, use that to ask a question, and use your CTA to answer.
+Craft your copies with this in mind and come up with some truly valuable calls to action for your website!
+The CTR of your CTA is bound to go shooting through the roof.

 We love what the meditation app Headspace did with their landing page CTA.
 See for yourself!